Bibilographische Zitation:

 • the Bundestag passes a law,

 1. Vertical differentiation obscures individual attribution because organizational action procedures involve qualitatively different “responsibilities” for different positions.
-If, for example, civil servant make obviously flawed decision within their sphere of his discretion, then the question also arises as to whether their front-line manager has perhaps neglected his supervisory duty, whether the second-line manager has allowed them too much latitude through lack of detailed instructions or whether the most senior officer would not have done better not to delegate any more responsibilities that allow the margins of discretion to be autonomously determined (cf. Schünemann 1979).
+If, for example, civil servants make obviously flawed decision within their sphere of his discretion, then the question also arises as to whether their front-line manager has perhaps neglected his supervisory duty, whether the second-line manager has allowed them too much latitude through lack of detailed instructions or whether the most senior officer would not have done better not to delegate responsibilities to such high degree (cf. Schünemann 1979).

-Criminal law, too, is compelled nolens volens to lay claim to organizations as the attribution targets of actions because only in atypical extreme cases does it succeed in disaggregating collective delinquencies into a set of culpable individual offences: for example, when centralization is so high that an individual manager is responsible of all the decisions taken, or when social monitoring and control is so deficient that employees are not inhibited from committing self-interested “excessive actions” (cf. Schünemann 1979: 37ff.).
+Criminal courts, too, are compelled nolens volens to attribute actions to organizations because they only rarely succeed in disaggregating collective delinquencies into a set of individual offences: for example, in cases where centralization is so high that an individual manager is responsible of all the decisions taken, or when social monitoring and control is so deficient that employees are not inhibited from committing self-interested “excessive actions” (cf. Schünemann 1979: 37ff.).

-In the case of legal litigation, for example, it is highly advantageous to direct the charge at the organization instead of the organization’s individual members.
-Firstly, this simplifies the evidence procedure because it is usually most apparent that certain offences or effects of the damage incurred have their origins in organizational action procedures, even if it remains unclear which members have behaved engaged in negligent or culpable action.
-And, secondly, the prospects of receiving material compensation from the accused are thereby improved because even horrendous damages can easily be paid.(cf. Coleman 1974: 90).
+In the case of legal litigation, for example, it is highly advantageous to direct the charge at the organization, not to any of its individual members.
+Firstly, this simplifies the evidence procedure because it is usually most apparent that certain offences and damages have their origins in organizational action procedures, even if it remains unclear which members have behaved engaged in negligent or culpable action.
+And, secondly, the prospects of receiving material compensation from the accused are thereby improved because even horrendous compensations and "punitive damages" can easily be paid.(Coleman 1974: 90).

 The legal acknowledgement of corporate actors finds its high point in their recognition as “legal persons” who, analogous to individuals, are formally entitled to make use of most basic constitutional rights and almost the entire machinery of private law (Ott 1977: 83ff.; Röhl 1987: 427f.; Dan-Cohen 1986: passim).
 J.S.
 Coleman has quite rightly pointed out the astonishing fact, too little reflected in theory, that the institution of the “legal person” is used first and foremost to guarantee the autonomy of organizations vis-à-vis their societal context (and not their integration into this context).
 This is achieved by granting them numerous rights of individual liberty originally only enjoyed by human individuals (e.g. the right to the protection of property, the freedom of contract, establishment, speech and association) without, on the other hand, subjecting them significantly to the control sanctions of criminal law (cf. Coleman 1974: 55ff.)

-Finally, besides the legislator, many groups in the public sphere are increasingly inclined to lay claim to organizations not only as the objects of specific expectations of performance, but also as the vehicles of various social co-responsibilities and as the targets of public criticism or punitive sanctions (boycotts, etc.).
-Thus large business enterprises acquire the status of autonomous social actors to the extent that they are expected to be responsive to a complex set of conflicting role expectations (from shareholders, consumers, suppliers, creditors, local authorities, etc.) and to synthesize such differing perspectives in their decision-making (Meald 1970; Gilliand 1969, McKie 1974, Jacoby 1973, and others.).
+Finally, business enterprises and other organizations accentuate the status of autonomous social actors to the extent that they are expected to be responsive to a complex set of conflicting role expectations (from shareholders, consumers, suppliers, creditors, local authorities, etc.) and to synthesize such differing perspectives in their decision-making (Meald 1970; Gilliand 1969, McKie 1974, Jacoby 1973, and others.).
 Just as individuals need to accentuate their personal identity more forcefully for preserving their internal stability and consistency in a field of very heterogeneous and variable role expectations (see, for example, Krappmann 1971), organizations also see themselves compelled to develop a more pronounced “corporate identity” on which their value orientations, strategic goals and operative activities can be based..

 Top